Carlosdvp/email-sync-landing-page-prototype/README.md

 	- When button is on 'All done!', clikcing it again should:
 		- enable dropdown in Gmail card
 4. Deploy to Netlify
-5. Make walkthrough explanation video
-6. Add takehome@trio.dev to github project as collaborator
-7. Final review of the code, functionality, TDD, and all deliverables
+5. Review of the code, functionality, TDD, and all deliverables
-8. Submit for evaluation

 ---------------------------------------------------------------------